Vineet-Vinod/BitWispr/README.md

 - `SET SPEED <float_value>`

 Mutable state is persisted to a local JSON file, so voice, speed, active/stopped status, and channel mappings survive restarts.
+LLM activation is not persisted: every app start begins with the LLM inactive, and Discord replies remain disabled until you send `START`.

 ## Discord Responder